oluadeleye/Daily-Blog/README.md

 ### Day 3: November 13, 2018.

 Finished my landing page project for free code camp.
 It took me a while and i learnt a lot in the process.
 I just need to keep practicing everyday on code pen, and just build stuff that comes to my head randomly.
 Also watched a video on CSS grid, i hated it at first, but when he broke it down, i think its way better that flex box.
 But for me to master it, i need to keep using it every day.
 Last thing for today is to watch another tutorial on javascript, it looks like its going to be a challenging program for me, but im determined.

+### Day 4: November 14, 2018.

+Finished my "Technical Documentation" project for free code camp which can be seen [here] https://codepen.io/blockchaintron/pen/jQBgWY.
+The project took me awhile but learnt alot along the way.
+I started the Javascript course on Solo-Learn, the way its broken down makes it easy for me to follow as opposed to just watching video tutorials on youtube.
+I will stick to this learning style for now.
+Like i said earlier, it looks like it would take more than a month to learn Javascript and i am williing to be patient.